D0nG4667/alx-project-0x04-setup/README.md

 ## 📖 Learning Outcomes

-By working through this project, you will:
+By working through this project series, you will:

 - Understand **layout composition** in Next.js.
 - Learn how to **import and configure Google Fonts** with TailwindCSS.